-> One single ticket is valid for one uninterrupted journey of up to 60 minutes, whereas a pass is good for unlimited travel in Budapest.
-It is cheaper to buy a 10-piece discount coupon booklet ("gyűjtőjegy": 3.000,- HUF), rather than buying separately single tickets .
+One single ticket is valid for one uninterrupted journey of up to 60 minutes, whereas a pass is good for unlimited travel in Budapest.
+It is cheaper to buy a 10-piece discount coupon booklet ("gyűjtőjegy": 3.000,- HUF), rather than buying single tickets separately.

-Tickets and passes can be purchased at Metro stations or any ticket vending machines around the city.
-Tickets must be validated by ticket punchers in buses, trams and trolleys or before entering any metro stations.
+Tickets and passes can be purchased at metro stations or from any ticket vending machines around the city.
+Tickets must be validated by ticket punchers on buses, trams and trolleys or before entering any metro stations.
 The validated tickets must be kept until the end of the trip and handed over to a controller upon request.
 Unlike single tickets, travel passes do not need to be validated for each trip: these are valid for the indicated period on the pass.
 Transport officials are authorized to check the validity of your ticket or pass any time during and after your trip.
 Passengers without valid ticket or pass are to pay a heavy fine - 8.000,- HUF (approx. 30 euros) on the spot.

-For more detailed information please visit: http://www.bkk.hu/en/main-page/news/
+For more detailed information, please visit: http://www.bkk.hu/en/main-page/news/.

 Hungarian Student Cards